What does a clinical rehabilitation counselor do?

 Are there any GPA/GRE requirements?

-Yes, the UNC-Chapel Hill Graduate School requires a 3.0 GPA or higher.
-These admission requirements are not absolute and other attributes such as work or volunteer experiences may be factored into admissions’ decisions.
-There is no GRE requirement for the 2023 admission cycle.
+The Graduate School requires a 3.0 GPA or higher.
+This admission requirement is not absolute and other attributes such as work or volunteer experiences may be factored into admissions decisions.
+The GRE is not required for admission.

 You may use employers or professional contacts who can speak to your character and potential to succeed in a graduate degree program.
 These may include clergy, teachers, mentors, supervisors, coaches, community leaders, or politicians.